Feliix42/peculiar-advent-of-code-2019/README.md

 ## Lessons Learned

 - Bash sucks.
 Hard.
 Doing math things is incredibly painful and functions with their `return` statement are weird.
 Just don't do that.
+- Doing Day 2 in VimL was actually fun.
+The language is way more mature than I ever expected and is incredibly expressive.
+Given that it was the first piece of code I wrote in this language (aside from my `.vimrc`) I am pretty satisfied with the result.
+It just lacks a proper way to execute it without firing up the whole `vim` instance.